Jscherbe/frontend/docs-src/content/sass/core/typography/index.md

 Creates a size map
 - This is just an accelerator for creating a size map
+- This is opinionated about how sizes are setup, headlines get (margins, bold, headline color) and are base classes while non-headlines are added as helper classes and do not get (margins, bold, color)
 - You can pass your own size maps using set-sizes()